-Canada goose seasons of up to 15 days during September 1-15 may be selected for the Eastern Unit of Marvland and Delaware.
-Seasons not to exceed 25 days during September 1-25 may be selected for the Montezuma Region of New York and the Lake Champlain Region of New York and Vermont.
-Seasons not to exceed 30 days during September 1-30 may be selected for Connecticut, Florida, Georgia, New Jersey, New York (Long Island Zone), North Carolina, Rhode Island, and South Carolina.
+Canada goose seasons of up to 15 days during September 1-15 may be selected for the Eastern Unit of Maryland.
+Seasons not to exceed 30 days during September 1-30 may be selected for Connecticut, Florida, Georgia, New Jersey, New York (Long Island Zone only), North Carolina, Rhode Island, and South Carolina.
 Seasons may not exceed 25 days during September 1-25 in the remainder of the Flyway.
 Areas open to the hunting of Canada geese must be described, delineated, and designated as such in each State's hunting regulations.